Kyonabelle/Kyonabelle.github.io/about.md

 		</header>
 <!-- Two -->
 <h2 id="content"></h2>
 <p>Annabelle pursued a technical diploma in Film, Sound & Video at Ngee Ann Polytechnic's acclaimed School of Film & Media Studies.
-Being tasked with managing publicity and events for her extra-curricular clubs and societies, Annabelle trained to manage projects well, sharpened her post-production editing skills, and eventually developed her unique cinematic style.
+Being tasked with managing publicity and events for her clubs and societies, Annabelle has proven to manage projects well.
 With her excellent academic record, Annabelle was inaugurated into <b>The Christieara Programme​​</b> in 2012 and was selected for the <b>School of Film & Media Studies Merit award</b> in 2014.</p>

-<p>With strengths in post-production editing, scriptwriting and cinematography, Annabelle went on to complete internships at <b>Mediacorp Pte Ltd</b> and <b>The Moving Visuals Co</b> between 2015 and 2016.
-On occasion, she has been employed to cater photography and videography services at weddings, graduations, and other corporate and personal events.</p>
+<p>Aiming to sharpen her post-production editing skills and eventually develop her unique cinematic style, Annabelle went on to complete internships at <b>Mediacorp Pte Ltd</b> and <b>The Moving Visuals Co</b> between 2014 and 2016.
+On occasion, she caters photography and videography services at weddings, graduations, and other corporate and personal events.</p>

 <!-- <div class="spotlights section"> -->
 <ul class="actions vertical">